U.S., Arkansas sue Exxon over Pegasus pipeline spill

-WASHINGTON, June 13 (Reuters) - The U.S. Justice Department filed a joint lawsuit with Arkansas on Thursday against oil producer Exxon Mobil Corp over the pipeline spill in March of thousands of barrels of heavy Canadian crude oil in a suburban neighborhood.
+WASHINGTON (Reuters) - The Justice Department filed a joint lawsuit with Arkansas on Thursday against oil producer Exxon Mobil Corp (XOM.N) over the pipeline spill in March of thousands of barrels of heavy Canadian crude oil in a suburban neighborhood.

 The 95,000 barrels per day Pegasus line has been shut since spilling the oil in Mayflower, Arkansas, where cleanup operations continue.
 U.S. oil pipelines rarely spill in towns.